markhj/zeronetics/modules/control-systems/docs/mapping.md

-@page control-systems-mapping Input mapping
+@page control-systems-m_mapping Input m_mapping

-In this article, we're going to review the various types of input mapping you can do with ZEN::ControlSystems::InputMapping.
+In this article, we're going to review the various types of input m_mapping you can do with ZEN::ControlSystems::InputMapping.

 ## Key pressed and released